Sifir-io/react-native-tor/README.md

 // Initalize the module
 const tor = Tor();

+//...

+const makeTorRequest = async()=>{
     // Start the daemon and socks port (no need for Orbot and yes iOS supported!) await tor.startIfNotStarted();

     try{
        // Use proxified built in client to make REST calls
        // routed through the sock5 proxy !
        const resp = await tor.get('http://some.onion',{'Authoriztion': 'sometoken'});
-   // Note: self signed https endpoints and custom headers supported! await tor.post('https://someother.onion',JSON.stringify(body),{'Authoriztion': 'sometoken'},true);
+       // Note: self signed https endpoints and custom headers supported! await tor.post('https://someother.onion',JSON.stringify(resp.json),{'Authoriztion': 'sometoken'},true);

     } catch(error){
       // Catch a network or server error like you normally with any other fetch library }
+}

+makeTorRequest();
 ```
 :boom: